 This video will show you how to sit in an ergonomic position and has details about bring this, good posture, to your desk.

 This video shows the proper sleeping position for both back and side lying.

-*note if you are side lying and have a small waste and larger hips you should add a small blanket or towel roll under your waste to give you more support (not shown in the video)
+*note if you are side lying and have a small waist and larger hips you should add a small blanket or towel roll under your waist to give you more support (not shown in the video)

 Neck Posture Correction (for an anteriorly positioned head)